TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 - Route file data listing all the items/collectibles you want to track (see step 7 for details)

-[Tip] Use memory scanning tools like Cheat Engine to find memory addresses for collectibles.
+💡 Use memory scanning tools like Cheat Engine to find memory addresses for collectibles.

 ---

-[Tool] 2.
+🛠️ 2.
 Create the Game Stats Class

 File: Route Tracker\GoW2018GameStats.cs